-A. Informal Discussion: The employees' concerns should first be discussed with the Supervisor/Department Head or Town Manager (or Designee).
-Many concerns can be resolved informally when an employee and Supervisor/Department Head meet to review and discuss options to address the issue.

-B. Written Complaint:

-- I. If a grievance is not resolved after an informal discussion with the employee's Supervisor/Department Head, the employee may submit a written complaint within five (5) working days of the incident to the Human Resources Officer Town Manager (or Designee) to include: - A concise explanation of the grievance and details of all previous efforts to resolve the issue. - Detailed information including evidence of the issue, related policies, etc. - The remedy or outcome desired.
+- A. Informal Discussion: The employees' concerns should first be discussed with the Supervisor/Department Head or Town Manager (or Designee).
+Many concerns can be resolved informally when an employee and Supervisor/Department Head meet to review and discuss options to address the issue. - B. Written Complaint: - I. If a grievance is not resolved after an informal discussion with the employee's Supervisor/Department Head, the employee may submit a written complaint within five (5) working days of the incident to the Human Resources Officer to include: - A concise explanation of the grievance and details of all previous efforts to resolve the issue. - Detailed information including evidence of the issue, related policies, etc. - The remedy or outcome desired.

-The Human Resources Officer Town Manager (or Designee) has five (5) working days to respond to the employee in writing as to either the outcome or the next course of action.
+The Human Resources Officer has five (5) working days to respond to the employee in writing as to either the outcome or the next course of action.